nitin42/terminal-in-react/README.md

 * `help` - List all the commands
 * `show` - Shows a msg if any

+## Built-in functionality

+* History of your commands available pressing key up and key down

 ## Where to use ?

 * Embed it as a toy on your website